afilini/MagicWand-PHP/README.md

 MagicWand Tool for PHP

-!Requires GD Library
+**Requires GD Library**

-USING:
+**USAGE:**
-call the function magicWand with the following parameter: magicWand(
+call the magicWand function with the following parameters:

+magicWand(

-  @param x int, the x coordinate of the starting pixel
+@param int x, the x coordinate of starting pixel

-  @param y int, the y coordinate of the starting pixel
+@param int y, the y coordinate of starting pixel

-  @param tollerance int, the toolerance of the tool.
-0 = only same color, 1 = all colors
+@param int tollerance, tollerant percentage.
+0 = only exact same color, 1 = all colors

-  @param imageHandle resource, the handle from imagecreatefrompng or any other GD creating instance
+@param resource imageHandle, the handle from any GD creating instance lik imagecreatefrompng

 @return bool, return true at the end of the function

+)